SuleimanFarah/sunpy/GSoC:-WIP-Ideas.md

 Tracking and property extraction using labelling and similar.

 ## HEK searching and overlays in Ginga
 Query the HEK both manually and automatically from ginga and overlay the results on the images

-## Downloader integration with Database and Ginga

-Replace the VSO integration in the database module with the Unified Downloader and then integrate full querying in a Ginga plugin.

 ## Refactor and Factory Spectrogram
 Build a Spectra() factory and refactor the whole `sunpy.spectra` module to pull it inline with Map and LightCurve.

 ## Interface to get heliospheric data from CDAweb
 CDAWEB provides as [SOAP interface](http://cdaweb.gsfc.nasa.gov/WebServices/SOAP/) which could be used within SunPy to download insitu data.